It’s National Nutrition Month

 · Salt.
 Go for food with 140 mg of sodium or less per serving

 · Trans- or Saturated Fat.
-Go for fat-free or low-fat dairy products and food with healthy fats like fish, nuts, seeds and olive oil.
+Go for fat-free or low-fat dairy products.
+Try food with healthy fats like fish, nuts, seeds and olive oil.

-Eat healthier by making a well-balanced plate filled with nutrient-rich foods at every meal.
+Eat healthier by making a well-balanced plate at every meal.

 · Fill half of your plate with fruits and vegetables